Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid

-In this paper, we propose an intrinsic spin-charge conversion in the 2D EHDL system under magnetic {\it exchange} fields.
-The exchange fields induce polarization of exciton pseudospin in the exciton levels (electrons and holes with opposite spins).
-The condensation of such exciton levels breaks a pseudospin rotational symmetry and the U(1) gauge symmetry~\cite{frenkel1931,mott1961,halperin1968,sun2011,chen2019}.
-We clarify a relation between the pseudospin polarizations and physical symmetries in the condensates, and derive charge-spin coupled Josephson equations from a quantum-dot junction model~\cite{altland2010,eckern1984}.
-Based on the coupled Josephson equations, we show that a finite static spin voltage leads to an unconventional time-dependent (a.c.) charge supercurrent, giving a microscopic mechanism of the intrinsic spin-charge conversion.

-Spin-orbit interaction (SOI) facilitates rich photoluminescence measurements of the condensation in the EHDL~\cite{ zrenner1994,butov1994,butov2002b,butov2002a,high2012,fogler2014,hakioglu2007,can2009,shim2009,chen2019}.
-2D EHDL system breaks spatial inversion symmetry, causing an effective Rashba spin-orbit interaction (SOI) in the electron band~\cite{winkler2003,liu2008,liu2010,pikulin2014}.
-We clarify that the Rashba interaction gives rise to spatial textures of the pseudospin polarization in the condensates~\cite{chen2019}, where a sliding phase of the texture (`phason') is given by the gapless pseudospin precessional mode.
-Accordingly, the finite static spin voltage induces not only the charge supercurrent but also a dissipationless sliding of the spatial textures of the exciton pseudospin.
+In this paper, we propose a dissipationless spin-charge conversion in the 2D EHDL system under magnetic {\it exchange fields}.
+The exchange fields induce a polarization of an excitonic pseudospin.
+A condensate of such excitons break the pseudospin rotational symmetry around the exchange fields and the U(1) gauge symmetry, having two gapless Goldstone modes.
+We clarify relations among the pseudospin polarization, physical symmetries and the Goldstone modes in the condensate.
+We derive spin-charge coupled Josephson equations by a quantum-dot junction model~\cite{altland2010,eckern1984}.
+Based on the coupled Josephson equations, we show that a finite static spin voltage (a spatial gradient of the exchange field) leads to an unconventional time-dependent charge supercurrent, giving a microscopic mechanism of the dissipationless spin-charge conversion.
+We also clarify that SOC~\cite{winkler2003,liu2008} gives rise to spatial textures of the pseudospin polarization in the condensate~\cite{chen2019}, where the finite static spin voltage induces not only the charge supercurrent but also a dissipationless sliding of the textures.

-\textit{Models.}---The 2D EHDL system (in $xy$ plane) comprises of an electron layer with a positive effective mass $m_a$ $(>0)$ and a hole layer with a negative effective mass $-m_b$ $(<0)$.
-Electrons in these two layers are coupled only through a screened interlayer Coulomb interaction~\cite{chen2019}: